LEADERSHIP, MONITORING AND ACCOUNTABILITY

 WHICH REFORMS ARE UNDER DISCUSSION?

-The WHA74 resolution on strengthening preparedness and response to health emergencies stresses the importance of Member State engagement in all levels of governance across WHO, and urges them to share reliable information with their population and the global community to strengthen health literacy and counter misinformation.
+The WHA 74.7 resolution on strengthening preparedness and response to health emergencies stresses the importance of Member States’ engagement in all levels of governance across WHO, and urges them to share reliable information with their population and the global community to strengthen health literacy and counter misinformation.
 It also requested the Director-General to develop a concept note on the Universal Health and Preparedness Review, a peer-to-peer review mechanism that aims to increase Member State accountability.
-The tool is currently being developed and is in the first phase of pilot testing with a group of volunteer countries.
+The concept note is to be updated and submitted for the 75th WHA in May 2022.
+The tool is currently being piloted across six regions, and will continue to be measured using specific indicators and through consultations.

 Finally, debates on a possible legally-binding instrument for pandemic preparedness and response include consideration of stronger accountability mechanisms such as international inspections in the event of outbreaks.
-However, negotiations on such a framework have not yet begun, and the extent to which countries will commit to such obligations remains to be seen.
+However, negotiations on such an instrument are in the early stages, and the extent to which countries will commit to such obligations remains to be seen

 * This section is derived from a systematic comparison (available here) of recommendations from four international reviews: ¹ the Global Preparedness Monitoring Board (GPMB), ² the Independent Panel for Pandemic Preparedness and Response (IPPPR), ³ the Independent Oversight and Advisory Committee (IOAC) for the WHO Health Emergencies Programme, and ⁴ the International Health Regulations (2005) Review Committee.